EffortlessHome/oasira_addon/oasira_cloud_bridge/DOCS.md

 ### Cloudflare Tunnel
 Automatically establishes a secure Cloudflare tunnel for remote access to your Home Assistant instance.

-### Matter Hub
+### Matter
-Integrates Home Assistant Matter Hub for advanced smart home device management.
+Adds Matter device export support to Home Assistant.

 ### Web Dashboard
 Provides a web interface for monitoring and managing your Oasira services.